-You can set up a test version of Intercom in your development/staging environment before adding it to production.
+You can set up a test workspace of Intercom in your development/staging environment before adding it to production.
 Lots of our customers like to do this as part of installing Intercom so that they can be sure it’s working correctly before putting it live.

 Note: There is no additional charge for creating a test workspace of Intercom.